mferragamo/snoutprint/README.md

 We're creating a pet health app called Snoutprint where users can upload medical records for their pets and share them with other users.

 This takehome does not require a database installation to complete; however, the knex.js query builder is configured for a sample PostgreSQL database.
-For the purposes of this project, using `knex.raw` is fine for database queries, and its usage is demonstrated in the example endpoints, and using a flavor of SQL other than PostgreSQL is fine as well.
+For the purposes of this project, using `knex.raw` is fine for database queries, and its usage is demonstrated in the example endpoints.
+Using a flavor of SQL other than PostgreSQL is fine as well.

 ## 1. Schema